wiz0u/WTelegramClient/README.md

 The other configuration items that you can override include: **session_pathname, server_address, device_model, system_version, app_version, system_lang_code, lang_pack, lang_code**

-This library requires .NET 5.0 minimum.
+For the moment, this library requires .NET 5.0 minimum.

 # Development status
 The library is already well usable for many scenarios involving automated steps based on API requests/responses.